rthomp10/RTC-MAX1000/README.md

 # MAX1000 RTC

-An RTC made out of a "268.435456 MHz" clock.
-The USER_BTN will switch the LEDs to representing the 28 bit counter's top 8 bits and the seconds passed.
+An RTC based on a "268.435456 MHz" clock.
+The LEDs represent the seconds passed by default, but can display the top eight bits of the 28bit counter when the USER_BTN is held.

-Note: The closest clock speed the MAX1000 could get close to a multiple of 2 is 268.500000 MHz which is +240.44 ppm off of 268.435456 MHz.
+Note: The actual clock out of the PLL is 268.500000 MHz which is +240.44 ppm off of 268.435456 MHz.
 This will lose about 21 seconds/day in accuracy.

 ![Block Diagram](block_diagram.jpg)